whitemike889/microsoft-graph-docs/api-reference/beta/resources/graph-api-doctor.md

 Besides `blockType` (which is required), there are several other properties.

-- **@odata.type** or just @type: Represents the fully qualified type name in Microsoft Graph (e.g., microsoft.graph.user).
+- `@odata.type` or just `@type`: Represents the fully qualified type name in Microsoft Graph (e.g., microsoft.graph.user).
 You must specify this for resource definitions and example responses which include a response body.
 Always use the same case for the same resource in any occurrence of @odata.type, and the case should also match the definition in the Microsoft Graph metadata.
 In other words, API Doctor considers “micrsoft.graph.user” and “microsoft.graph.User” as two different types.
-- **baseType**: Specify this in resource type topics, for resources that have a parent type.
+- `baseType`: Specify this in resource type topics, for resources that have a parent type.
 For many entities, this is microsoft.graph.entity.
 Exclude this property if there is no base type.
-- **keyProperty**: Specify this in resource type topics.
+- `keyProperty`: Specify this in resource type topics.
 This is the property name that represents the key in the metadata.
 For entities which inherit from the microsoft.graph.entity type, this is the **id** property.
 Also make sure that the Properties section includes this property name (e.g., **id**) in the properties table.
 For complex types, exclude keyProperty, as complex types primarily only define data structures in Microsoft Graph.

     API Doctor complains if it sees a keyProperty on a resource that doesn’t have a property with that name.
 That’s a hint that either:
     - The property is really a complex type and hence has no key.
     - The property is an entity type that inherits from `microsoft.grpah.entity` but is missing the baseType attribute.
     - The property is supposed to be an entity and the keyProperty attribute is set correctly, but the resource definition and/or table are missing that key property.

-- **openType**: Specify this in resource type topics for resources that are open types, meaning they support dynamic properties that aren’t in the schema.
+- `openType`: Specify this in resource type topics for resources that are open types, meaning they support dynamic properties that aren’t in the schema.
 This property basically does two things in API Doctor:
     - When it produces an EDMX file, it’ll appropriately declare the type as open.
     - When API doctor validates responses, it’ll be more lenient about unknown properties in a type marked as open.
-- **optionalProperties**: Specify this in resource type topics.
+- `optionalProperties`: Specify this in resource type topics.
 List the properties that are not always returned in a GET operation here.
 By default, API Doctor assumes that a full response in an example in the docs contains all the properties defined in the JSON (specified in the **JSON representation** section of the resource type topic).
 Including navigation properties in the JSON of an entity is optional.
 However, if you do include navigation properties in the JSON of an entity, then you must include those navigation properties in optionalProperties as well.
 Otherwise API Doctor would expect those navigation properties in GET responses.
-- **name**: Specify this for example HTTP requests and responses.
+- `name`: Specify this for example HTTP requests and responses.
 The name is used in error messages and reporting.
 Specify a unique friendly name so that you can conveniently identify the location of an example error called out by API Doctor.
 It is optional on example HTTP response blocks, as API Doctor assumes an example response applies to the previous example request.
 In cases where that’s not true, including the name property in a response block tells API Doctor which request it matches with.
-- **truncated**: Set this to true if the example response doesn’t include a response body.
+- `truncated`: Set this to true if the example response doesn’t include a response body.
 Where the example response does include a response body, setting truncated to true is optional, and doing so avoids API Doctor returning an error if your example leaves out some properties that you have defined in the JSON (under the **JSON representation** section of the resource type).
 Setting truncated to true has the disadvantage of not getting notified if your example response is out-of-date.